Illustrated by Rouba Shabou

 To make things easier for you, we’ve prepared this actionable nine-step guide on how to become a UX designer with no experience.

 UX design is a broad discipline.
-UX professionals consider the Why, What, and How of product use.
-That’s why we have people who not only create an actual design (UX/UI designers), but also people who focus on user research (UX researchers), write user-focused content (UX writers), and conduct usability testing sessions and more.
-Before you start your job search, you need to understand what your area of interest in UX design (have a clear understanding of your future role), and learn what the expectations of the role are and what soft and hard skillsets are required to be successful.
-This upfront research will help you be better prepared for the informational interview.
+Under the umbrella of “UX design” we have people who create the actual design (UX and UI designers), people who focus on user research (UX researchers), people who write user-focused content (UX writers), people who conduct usability testing sessions, and more.
+That’s why the first thing you need to do is to decide what part of the user experience you want to focus on.
+With a clear understanding of your future role, you’ll be able to pinpoint the soft and hard skills you’ll need to be successful.

 If a picture is worth 1000 words, a prototype is worth 1000 meetings.David Kelley, Ideo